nuintun/koa-files/README.md

 ##### `fs`

 - Defaults to `node:fs`.
-- The file system to used.
+- The file system to use.

 ##### `defer`